 Another limitation of our approach is the first-order Markov assumption used in the influence model to model topic dynamics of individual email users.
 Some emails will invalidate this assumption.
 To handle this, we could use a higher-order Markov model by adding longer temporal dependencies.
 This will be investigated in future work.

 Acknowledgments

-This work was supported by the Swiss National Center of Competence in Research on Interactive Multimodal Information Management (IM2), and the EC projects AMI (Augmented Multi-Party Interaction, pub.
-AMI-172) through the Swiss OFES.
+This work was supported by the Swiss National Center of Competence in Research on Interactive Multimodal Information Management (IM2), and the EC project AMI (Augmented Multi-Party Interaction).